agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 Just like the *fastx_trimmer* tool we used at the command line, TRIMMOMATIC may have removed some poor quality sequences, put the forward and reverse FASTQ files out of sync.
 First use the *FASTQ Interlacer* to merge all of the **paired** data into one file and then *FASTQ De-Interlacer* to split the resulting file into Forward, Reverse, and Orphan reads.
 Almost all assemblers required FASTQ data sorted in this manner to save on initial processing.
 The most common reason for a failed assembly is skipping this step.

-**SPADES ASSEMBLY**
+**SPADES ASSEMBLY** (also known as Unicycler)

 At the command line we used the older assembler VELVET and in the lecture we learned about the all-in-one microbial assembler A5.
-We are going to perform our final assembly using the SPAdes assembler, which is considered the best for kmer based assembly.
-SPAdes has powerful defaults, so perform the SPAdes assembly using the FASTQ De-Interlacer results and without changing any of the parameters, except for:
+We are going to perform our final assembly using the Unicycler assembler, which is considered the best for kmer based assembly.
+Unicycler has powerful defaults, so perform the Unicycler assembly using the FASTQ De-Interlacer results and without changing any of the parameters, except for:

 * Careful Correction?
 NO (just to save time for the lab, please normally use this)
 * You are performing assembly of Paired-end / Single Reads
 * The forward reads should be the FASTQ De-Interlacer left mates
 * The forward reads should be the FASTQ De-Interlacer right mates

-Note that this instance of SPAdes in Galaxy only uses 1 processor.
-Normally you would use as many processors as possible to speed up your analysis.

 **VISUALIZATION**